AaronAOliver/AaronAOliver.github.io/_pages/about.md

 | ![Novel GH86 enzymes](/images/mbio_enzyme.jpg) |
 |:--:|
 | *Public-private partnership: heterologous expression of novel marine enzymes (e.g. β-porphyranase) for biofoundries* |

+### Microbial 'omics across environments
+Outside of my primary research projects, I also collaborate with wet lab biologists to integrate computational approaches into their studies.
+These contributions often extend beyond my primary niches of algal-associated genomics.
+These projects include investigating the [metabolic capacity of sponge microbiomes](/publications/SpongeMicrobes2020), the infection strategies of deep sea viruses, elephant pathogens in Botswana, and the responses of a keystone crustacean to [stresses associated with climate change](/publications/DaphniaPulicaria2022).